 Interfraternity Council Recruitment FAQs

-Of all IFC fraternities on campus, only four currently have a fraternity house.
-If you do become a member of an organization that has a fraternity house, there is no obligation to live in the house.
+Of the IFC fraternities on campus, only three currently have a recognized fraternity house.
+If you do become a member of an organization that has a house, there is no obligation to live in the house.
 While a fraternity house can be a component of the experience, it is not a requirement, and certainly is not central to the experience.

 It is never to late to join a fraternity.
 The timing for fraternity membership is personal.
 In many cases it is acceptable to participate in a fraternity immediately upon your arrival to campus, but perhaps waiting might feel more appropriate.
 There are no age or class restrictions in the case of participation in fraternity recruitment.
 Some organization may have internal policies that prevent first semester freshmen from joining, but these exceptions are rare.
 High School students are not eligible to participate in fraternity recruitment.